 For agency heads

-If an agency head is informed of a NACC investigation (including a preliminary investigation), then there is no prohibition on the Agency Head informing the relevant Minister, or the Minister informing the Prime Minister – unless there is a non-disclosure notation or non-disclosure direction.
-If there is a non-disclosure notation or direction, then the agency head must comply with it, as explained above.
+If an agency head is informed of a NACC investigation (including a preliminary investigation), then there is no prohibition on the agency head informing the relevant Minister, or the Minister informing the Prime Minister, or confirming this if questioned by a parliamentary committee – unless there is a non-disclosure notation or non-disclosure direction.

 Accessing allowances for witness expenses and legal financial assistance